 - Makes financial institutions responsible for determining an applicant's military status through inquiry using the database maintained by the DOD or a consumer reporting agency that provides such information. - Limits what may be charged in fees and interest on covered consumer loans by imposing a 36% "military annual percentage rate" (MAPR) cap.
-The 36% cap is an "all-in" annual percentage rate (APR) that includes interest and fees associated with the loan such as application fee and annual fees, as well as fees and premiums for add-on products such as credit insurance, debt cancellation, and debt suspension often sold in connection with a consumer credit transaction.
-Providing a loan to a covered borrower that exceeds the 36% MAPR is prohibited. - · Requires additional disclosures which must be provided to military personnel, their spouses, and dependents when they obtain a loan. - Prohibits certain terms or provisions that require arbitration, involve assessment of a prepayment penalty, or require service members or their dependents to waive any rights under the Service member's Civil Relief Act or any other federal or state law.
+The MAPR cap is an "all-in" annual percentage rate (APR) that includes interest and fees associated with the loan such as application fee and annual fees, as well as fees and premiums for add-on products such as credit insurance, debt cancellation, and debt suspension often sold in connection with a consumer credit transaction.
+Providing a loan to a covered borrower that exceeds the 36% MAPR is prohibited. - Requires additional disclosures which must be provided to military personnel, their spouses, and dependents when they obtain a loan. - Prohibits certain terms or provisions that require arbitration, involve assessment of a prepayment penalty, or require service members or their dependents to waive any rights under the Service member's Civil Relief Act or any other federal or state law.

 Any covered loans made without providing proper disclosures or in violation of the MLA is void.
 Creditors who knowingly or willfully violate the rules could be subject to a fine, imprisonment up to one year or both.
-Full implementation of these new rules involve understanding its impact on the covered consumer credit products offered, collaboration with Loan Origination System vendors for assistance with calculations and required disclosures, and an efficient and effective process for identifying covered borrowers.
+Implementation of these new rules involved an understanding of its impact on the covered consumer credit products offered, collaboration with Loan Origination System vendors for assistance with calculations and required disclosures, and an efficient and effective process for identifying covered borrowers.
 Though the rule is designed to benefit service members, it involves a series of price controls which in essence may restrict the availability of some forms of conventional consumer credit for service members and their dependents.

-Amendments to the final rule regarding Small Creditors and Rural or underserved areas under the TILA were published on October 2, 2015.
-This expanded the definition of small creditor to a limit of 2,000 first-lien mortgage loans during the preceding calendar year and excluded loans held in portfolio by the lender.
+A final rule with amendments regarding Small Creditors and Rural Areas under the TILA became effective on January 1, 2016.
+In determining eligibility for small creditor status, the loan origination limit was increased from 500 to 2,000 first-lien mortgage loan transactions during the preceding calendar year and excluded loans held in portfolio by the lender.
 In addition, the definition of rural areas was expanded from counties that are considered rural to include smaller census blocks within a county that are not in urban areas.
 An automated tool for assessing whether a property is located in a rural or underserved area was made available by the Bureau.
-The Bank meets the criteria to qualify as a small creditor based on the number of loans made during the prior calendar year and due to its asset size of less than \$2.052 billion (the asset size threshold subject to an annual CPI adjustment as of December 31, 2015) Due to an ambiguity created between the final rule amendments and the Helping Expand Lending Practices in Rural Communities Act of 2015 enacted on December 4, 2015, further clarification is needed to clearly define what constitutes whether a lender is operating in a rural or underserved area.
+The Bank meets the criteria to qualify as a small creditor based on the number of loans made during the prior calendar year and due to its asset size of less than \$2.069 billion (the asset size threshold subject to an annual CPI adjustment as of December 31, 2016); however it is not a creditor that operates predominantly in rural or underserved areas as it did not extend more than 50% of its total first-lien covered transactions in rural or underserved areas in calendar year 2016.
 The Bank continues to seek Qualified Mortgage (QM) status for mortgage loans made as they provide certain presumptions of compliance under the Ability to Repay Regulation adopted under the Dodd-Frank Act.
 In satisfying QM requirements, any mortgage lender regardless of their size can make loans which are entitled to the QM presumption of compliance.